firebud2/staff-docs/teams-and-roles.md

 - **Project-Lead**, highest-ranking person(s) in the project responsible for making managerial decisions and leading the primary directive(s) of this project.
-- **Creative Director**, responsible for the overall vision of the product, which includes game play, visual style, story, audio assets, cinematics, and marketing materials.
+- **Creative Director**, works along side the Project lead.
+Responsible for the overall vision of the product, which includes game play, visual style, story, audio assets, cinematics, and marketing materials.
 The creative director will manage and work with various teams and professionals involved in the project.
 They will also interact directly with managers/supervisors of each team.
 - **Manager**, managers are responsible for direct management of various teams within the organization and their work. *Note:
     Generally senior team members take on this role within their team.*